roboflow/inference/docs/quickstart/run_model_on_image.md

         Above, specify:

-        1. `project_id`, `model_version`: Your project ID and model version number.
-[Learn how to retrieve your project ID and model version number](https://docs.roboflow.com/api-reference/workspace-and-project-ids).
+        1. `project_id`, `model_version`: Your project ID and model version number. <a href="https://docs.roboflow.com/api-reference/workspace-and-project-ids" target="_blank">Learn how to retrieve your project ID and model version number</a>.
         2. `image_url`: The URL of the image you want to run inference on.
         3. `confidence`: The confidence threshold for predictions.
 Predictions with a confidence score below this threshold will be filtered out.